 SSDI vs. SSI: Here’s What You Need to Know

-Important: We updated this page in September 2023 to make sure all info is correct based on current SSA guidelines.
-When it comes to disability assistance, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are two programs Americans can lean on.
+Important: We updated this page in September 2024 to make sure all info is correct based on current SSA guidelines.
+When it comes to types of disability benefits, most people think of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 While both programs offer financial assistance to disabled individuals, there are some important differences.
 Below, we’ll explain how each program works, eligibility requirements for SSDI vs. SSI, and more.

 What Is SSDI (Social Security Disability Insurance)?

 Social Security Disability Insurance (SSDI) is an earned benefit for those who spend their working years paying into the Social Security trust fund.
-It pays monthly benefits to applicants with a qualifying work history and their eligible family members.
-Once you reach retirement age (66), SSDI payments automatically change over to Social Security retirement benefits.
+It pays monthly benefits to disabled people with a qualifying work history and their eligible family members.
+Once you reach retirement age (67), SSDI payments automatically change over to Social Security retirement benefits.

 What Is SSI (Supplemental Security Income)?